RedisAI/RedisAI/README.md

 ## Building
-This will checkout and build and download the libraries for the backends (TensorFlow and PyTorch) for your platform.
+This will checkout and build and download the libraries for the backends (TensorFlow, PyTorch, ONNXRuntime) for your platform.

 ```sh
 bash get_deps.sh